hammaadworks/wgetube/docs/epics.md

 ## Functional Requirements Inventory

 - FR1: Users can initiate video downloads by pasting a URL from YouTube (Videos/Shorts) or Instagram Reels.
+- FR1.1: Users can trigger video downloads by replacing the domain of a supported video URL with the Wgetube domain.
 - FR2: Users can select desired video and audio formats/qualities for download.
 - FR3: The system can automatically download videos when shared directly to the Wgetube PWA from mobile devices.
 - FR4: The system can process and store downloaded video and audio content locally, along with associated metadata for history and library management.
 - FR5: Users can play downloaded video and audio content, including fullscreen and black screen modes.
 - FR6: Users can adjust the playback speed of content via a slider with granular control and hints (e.g., 0.5x, 1.0x, 1.25x), allowing for intermediate values.
 - FR7: Users can define and loop specific A-B sections of content for repetitive learning, with seamless and precise setting mechanisms providing immediate visual/auditory feedback.
-- FR8: Users can save bookmarks within content for quick access to specific points.
+- FR8: Users can save loops within content for quick access.
 - FR8.1: Users can save defined A-B loop sections with a custom name for quick access and reuse, and edit their name and A-B timestamps later.
 - FR8.2: The Looper Tutor tracks and displays the number of times a loop has been played, both for the current session and aggregated historically.
 - FR9: The player supports background playback of audio.
 - FR10: The player supports screen-off playback of audio.
 - FR10.1: Users can import local video and audio files from their device into Wgetube's library for use with the Looper Tutor, with associated metadata stored.
+- FR10.2: Users can remove downloaded or imported media from their local library.
 - FR11: Users can access and browse their library of downloaded content.
 - FR12: Users can perform basic organization of downloaded files (e.g., view by date, title).
 - FR12.1: Users can configure system default settings (e.g., theme, default playback speed, etc.).